RobinMeneust/CY-Path/README.md

 ## Documentation

-Use `mvn javadoc:javadoc` to generate the Javadoc
+Use `mvn javadoc:jar` to generate the Javadoc in `target/`.

-The doc will be generated in `target/site`
+Extract the jar archive and open index.html to read the documentation.

 ## Clean generated binaries and files